vonovak/react-native-add-calendar-event/README.md

 # react-native-add-calendar-event

-This package alows you to start an activity (Android) or show a modal window (iOS) for adding or editing events in device's calendar.
-Through a promise, you can find out if a new event was added and get its id.
+This package alows you to start an activity (Android) or show a modal window (iOS) for adding, viewing or editing events in device's calendar.
+Through a promise, you can find out if a new event was added and get its id, or if it was removed.
 See the usage section for more information.
 The functionality is provided through native modules and won't therefore work with Expo.

 <img src="https://raw.githubusercontent.com/vonovak/react-native-add-calendar-event/master/example/ios.gif" width="300" hspace="60" /> <img src="https://raw.githubusercontent.com/vonovak/react-native-add-calendar-event/master/example/android.gif" width="300" />